 On Nov 9, 2021

-It is no secret the Covid-19 pandemic and this past year of distanced instruction has had a profound impact on student learning.
-With the return to in person learning, it’s of paramount importance we address these potentially lasting impacts.
-Huge learning loss took place over the last year and it is crucial for there to be significant efforts made to recover this loss; it is up to educators everywhere to do their part in getting students back to where they should be.
+It is no secret that the COVID-19 pandemic and remote learning had a profound impact on student learning.
+With the return to in-person instruction, it is of paramount importance we address these potentially lasting impacts.
+With huge learning loss evident, significant learning recovery efforts are necessary.
+It is up to educators everywhere to do their part in getting students back to where they should be.

 What is Learning Loss?